ThayaFluss/cnl/README.md

 In preperation

 ## Requirement
-python 2 or 3, numpy, scipy, matplotlib.
-We recommend [Anaconda](https://www.continuum.io/downloads).
+python  3, numpy, scipy, matplotlib, tqdm.
+We recommend to use a plotform [Anaconda](https://www.continuum.io/downloads).

 ## Installation